 This therapist has indicated that they belong to an Accredited Register.

 £45.00 per session

 I offer a free initial 15 min telephone consultation prior to booking an appointment to discuss any doubts/queries/question may have about counselling.

 I can be flexible about day time appointments and offer limited early evening appointments.
 I can sometimes do a Thurs or Fri appointment with prior notice.

 The cost of a 50 min appointment is £45 and is payable at the beginning of the session.
 Appointments after 5 pm are £50.

 Organisational rates may vary from those stated above.

 A cancellation fee is applicable if less than 24 hours notice is given.

-I work from a room in the Northwich Memorial Court (Brio Leisure Centre).
-There is a map at the top of the page for directions.
-There is free parking at the centre.
+I work from two locations: my home in Cuddington and from a hired room in the Northwich Memorial Court (Brio Leisure Centre) depending on room availability etc. There is a map at the top of the page for directions.
+There is free parking at at both places.